gpuweb/WSL/Spec/source/index.rst

 The value read by a racy load is unspecified: it can be anything (even a value that is not written anywhere in the program).
 Contrary to C++ though, it is not an undefined behaviour to have a racy access.

 ..
+    This memory model is presented in an axiomatic fashion, and is loosely inspired by the C++11 memory model.
     Like in C++11, we first generate the set of all candidate executions, by considering each thread in isolation, and assuming that any load can return any value (of the right size).
     Then we augment each of these candidate executions with several relationships: